 However, one thing is for certain.
 We can expect that next year will be the year of prescription drug pricing, as both candidates have signaled that drug costs are a top priority of their health care campaigns.

 Additionally, in the event of a Clinton win, we can expect to see a lot of the same, in terms of embracing the Affordable Care Act (ACA) and moving full steam ahead with quality and delivery reform regulations coming out of the Centers for Medicare & Medicaid Services (CMS).
 In the event of a Trump win, predicting the direction of Congress and CMS is a bit more difficult, although we know that repealing the ACA would be far more likely and easier to accomplish than it has been.
 The reason making a prediction is a bit more difficult is simply because, as a self-proclaimed “political outsider,” it is hard to know who may be leading CMS and how Mr. Trump may engage with Congress.

 Either way, 2017 will be a busy, interesting year in the world of health care policy.
-After today, our office will be able to provide a significantly more detailed analysis of what that year ahead may look like.
-In the meantime, enjoy this brief summary of what your presidential nominees would like to do to our health care system and...
+Come November 8, our office will be able to provide a significantly more detailed analysis of what that year ahead may look like.
+In the meantime, enjoy this brief summary of what your presidential nominees would like to do to our health care system and ...